International Union for Conservation of Nature Headquarters, Asian Regional Office

 The number of tiger deaths was highest in the last three years with 56 dying in 2011 followed by 53 and 66 tiger deaths in 2010 and 2009 respectively.

-According to the 2010 tiger census, there are
+According to the 2010 tiger census, there are 1,706 tigers left in the wild in India.

 New Delhi, Sep 30 — Tigers, lions and elephants in India get all the attention when it comes to protection.
 But all this may soon change as experts and environment ministry officials feel that other critically endangered animals require equal if not more focus.